-We know it sounds laughable because usually these things serve as distractions.
-But if you’re a chronic procrastinator, your expectation that you’ll get anything done is very low.
-The idea is to move you from consuming all the time (passive) to start producing something (active).
+We know it sounds laughable because these things usually serve as distractions.
+However, if you’re a chronic procrastinator, your expectation that you’ll get anything done is very low.
+The idea is to move you from consuming all the time (passive) to producing something (active).

-In this step, simply realize that you can get something done and get it done.
+In this step, realize that you can get something done and do it.

 Procrastination is not the issue, it’s a symptom.
 A symptom of what?
 There can be many causes, for example: